Water Lily Control

 Water Lily

-Once you have confirmed that you are dealing with Water Lily, proceed with inspection.
-During this phase, you will locate the areas where Water Lily is thriving so you know where to focus your aquatic herbicide application.
+Once you have confirmed that you are dealing with a water lily, proceed with the inspection.
+During this phase, you will locate the areas where water lily thrives so you know where to focus your aquatic herbicide application.

 Where to Inspect

-Walk around your lake or pond to observe the Water Lily and to see just how big of an infestation there is.
-This is important for the purpose of knowing how much herbicide you need to treat the weed.
-Survey your lake or pond and determine what the best and safest plan of option there is to take.
-You wouldnt want to harm any beneficial desired vegetation, fishes and other aquatic creatures.
+Walk around your lake or pond to observe the water lily and see how big of an infestation there is.
+This is important for knowing how much herbicide you need to treat the weed.
+Survey your lake or pond and determine the best and safest plan of action.
+You wouldn't want to harm any beneficial vegetation, fish, or other aquatic creatures.

-This would also be a good time to test the pH of the water.
-What you're hoping for is a pH level below 8.
+This would also be a good time to test the water's pH level.
+You want it to be below 8.
 Water with an 8 or higher pH level hurts the effectiveness of aquatic herbicides.

 What to Look For

 Water lily is a hard plant to miss.
-By observing your water body, you will be able to detect it pretty easily with it's floating wide leaves that are split to the stem at the center and may have white or pink flowers growing on it.
+By observing your water body, you can detect it pretty easily with its floating wide leaves that are split to the stem at the center and may have white or pink flowers growing on it.

 Treatment

-Before handling any chemical herbicides, make sure to first put on the necessary personal protective equipment (PPE) in the form of gloves, glasses and a particle mask for safety.
-Our top recommended products to treat water lily is 2,4-D Selective Weed Killer.
-The active ingredient in this product does a great job in killing Water Lily and they also can control a large range of other aquatic weeds and land weeds you may be dealing with.
+Before handling any chemical herbicides, make sure to put on the necessary personal protective equipment (PPE), such as gloves, glasses, and a particle mask, for safety.
+Our top recommended product to treat water lily is 2,4-D Selective Weed Killer.
+The active ingredient in this product does a great job killing water lily and can also control a wide range of other aquatic weeds and land weeds you may be dealing with.

 It is important to note that the 2,4-D label states that 2,4-D Amine may be toxic to fish and aquatic invertebrates in the water.
-To protect the aquatic life and desired vegetation within the water, apply the product in lanes separated by untreated strips.
-When treating continuous, dense weed masses, it may be appropriate to treat only part of the infestation at a time
+The product should be applied in lanes separated by untreated strips to protect aquatic life and desired vegetation within the water.
+When treating continuous, dense weed masses, treating only part of the infestation at a time may be appropriate.

 Mixing Diquat into Sprayer

-2,4-D Applications made to aquatic weeds are done at a rate of 2 to 4 pints of product per acre.
-Apply using low pressure spray (10 to 40 psi) in a spray volume of 20 to 100 gallons per acre using power operated spray equipment.
-For hard-to-control weeds, a repeat application after 30 days at the same rate may be needed.
-However, do not apply more than 2 treatments per season or more than 8.42 pints per acre per season.
+2,4-D Applications made to aquatic weeds are made at a rate of 2 to 4 pints of product per acre.
+Power-operated spray equipment is used to apply low-pressure spray (10 to 40 psi) in a spray volume of 20 to 100 gallons per acre.
+A repeat application after 30 days at the same rate may be needed for hard-to-control weeds.
+However, do not apply more than 2 treatments per season or more than 8.42 pints per acre.

 Application of aquatic herbicide

-Once the herbicide of your choosing is well-mixed and depending on the targeted weed and the waters depth, you can spray the herbicide over the water along the shoreline, spot treat emerged weeds, or broadcast spray over the waters surface.
+Once the herbicide you choose is well-mixed, depending on the targeted weed and the water depth, you can spray it over the water along the shoreline, spot-treat emerged weeds, or broadcast spray it over the water surface.

-Timing is important when treating Water Lily as it is recommended to spray them between late July and first frost when the plant is actively growing.
+Timing is important when treating water lilies.
+It is recommended to spray them between late July and the first frost when the plant is actively growing.
 Use a fan spray nozzle to ensure an even coating on the water surface.

 Reapplication may be necessary 21 days after the initial application is complete.
-Water Lily can be a reoccurring issue so monitoring your water is key and repeated application is crucial to successfully getting rid of the plant.
+Water Lily can be a reoccurring issue, so monitoring your water is key, and repeated application is crucial to getting rid of the plant successfully.

 Prevention